 The intrinsic dynamics of important chromophores are probed using photoelectron spectroscopies.
 Examples include: GFP, nucleotides, porphyrins and polyenes

 Our group studies the dynamics of ions in the gas phase, in clusters and at interfaces.
-In the gas phase, we are interested in understanding the intrinsic dynamics that follow immediately after photoexcitation.
+In the gas phase, we are interested in understanding the intrinsic dynamics that follow immediately after photoexcitation or upon electron attachment.
 We probe how this alters by incrementally introducing an environment using clusters.
 Taking this to larger sizes, we consider the dynamics at interfaces with a focus on the solvated electron at the water/air interface.

 We have developed frequency-, angle-, and time-resolved photoelectron imaging (FAT-PI) to study the temporary anion resonances that lead to anion formation